1313e/PRISM/docs/source/user/terminology.rst

 	The visual representation of a projection.

 Regression
-	The process of determining the important polynomial terms of the active parameters and their coefficients, by using a least-squares fitting.
+	The process of determining the important polynomial terms of the active parameters and their coefficients, by using an FSLR algorithm.

 Regression covariance(s) [`poly_coef_cov`]
 	The covariances between all polynomial coefficients of the regression function.